flub78/multitenant/README.md

 * The project is multi-tenant with one database per tenant.
 By default tenants are identified by their sub-domain.

 * Localization and GUI in several languages.
-Automating generation of language files with Google translate.
+Automated generation of language files with Google translate.
 Of course it requires human reviewing, but sometimes it is not so bad and it is fast to generate.

 * The central application provide a tenant management interface.
 It is possible to create, modify or delete tenants.